-These and other questions may be raised to the LW by CDC.
+These and other questions may be raised to the LW by CDC over 12 months.
 A draft report of the findings, observations, and outcomes in response to the guiding questions will be one work product of the LW to the ACD, CDC.